 Tracking my food via MyFitnessPal (and before that, LoseIt, and before that, Weight Watchers App) was close to what I imagine an addiction is.
 I was always trying to justify my behavior (thankfully, diet culture makes that pretty easy) and struggled to break the habit.
 It seemed impossible to give it up.
 Until I promised myself baby steps and focused on growth over perfection

-Here are 3 ways you can ween yourself off MyFitnessPal (or LoseIt, Weight Watchers App, or any other calorie/macro tracker.)
+3 ways you can ween yourself off any food tracking app:

 1. Delete the food tracking app cold turkey!